geojeff/sproutcore-examples/README.md

 ============

-This repository was set up for posting and maintaining small projects illustrating Sproutcore functionality.
-I started with Sproutcore in April 2009, and soon found a compelling case for using it for web development.
-I started learning by going through the Todos example on the Sproutcore web site, then gave embedding Raphael javascript in a Sproutcore view (raphaelplay example) a try.
+This repository was set up for posting and maintaining small projects illustrating SproutCore functionality.
+I started with SproutCore in April 2009, and soon found a compelling case for using it for web development.
+I started learning by going through the Todos example on the SproutCore web site, then gave embedding Raphael javascript in a SproutCore view (raphaelplay example) a try.
 After that, attention turned to work done by Alex Iskander, who was very helpful with learning the latest and greatest, showcased in several apps, which are descendants of his [test_controls app](http://create.tpsitulsa.com/sc/test_controls.html).